Sample-based detectability and moving horizon state estimation of continuous-time systems: Conclusion

 \section{Conclusion}

 In this work, we studied detectability and state estimation of continuous-time systems in case of irregular measurement sequences.
 We introduced a sample-based version of \iioss that considers only the limited output information available from the irregular samples of the system.
 Additionally, we provided a sufficient condition for an \iioss system to be sample-based \iioss.
 This condition was exploited to connect the proposed property of sample-based \iioss with previously established results on sample-based observability for linear systems.
 Furthermore, we proposed a robustly stable sample-based MHE scheme.
-The applicability of this method was illustrated by a simulation example of a biomedical application, specifically the estimation of hormone concentrations of the pituitary-thyroid feedback loop, where typically only few and irregular measurements are available.
+The applicability of this method was illustrated by a simulation example of a biomedical application, specifically the estimation of hormone concentrations of the pituitary-thyroid feedback loop, where typically only few and irregular measurements are available. \begin{ack} This work received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 948679). \end{ack}